panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 Now you can preform all kinds of operation on Ubuntu from within your host's terminal shell, which is nativly integrated with your host system.

-**Note** One can avoid typing the long command to log into the guest by
+**Note** One can avoid typing the long command to log into the guest system through proper configuration of ssh.

 **Note**